donbagger/dexpaprika-sdk-php/README.md

 ## API Components

-The SDK provides the following API modules:
+This SDK provides the following API modules:

 ### Networks